 Global strategists and international business (IB) scholars grapple with a key dilemma—the tension between a world divided into 190-odd territorial and tax jurisdictions versus the desire of multinational corporation (MNC) executives to look upon the planet as a single economic space within which to optimize by shifting taxable profits, operations, and finance from one country to another.
 Awareness and sensitivity about international tax avoidance are growing, exemplified by the EU’s introduction of a “Tax Avoidance Package” in 2016, and by strident voices on the American right—Trump labeling corporate inversions as “disgusting”)—and left—Sanders describing tax avoidance as a “scam.”
 Executives, however, argue that it is their fiduciary duty to maximize shareholder value by taking every advantage of provisions and loopholes available under various countries’ laws.

 An Overview of Tax-Avoidance Methods and Their Relative Importance

 “Inversions” have been much in the news, at least in the US, such as the planned $150 billion merger between New York-based Pfizer and Dublin-based Allergan, torpedoed by the Obama Administration’s new rules in April 2016.

-In simple terms, an inversion involves a company shifting its corporate headquarters from a high-tax nation (the US has a marginal corporate tax of 35 percent) by merging with a firm in a lower-tax jurisdiction, such as Ireland (whose tax rate is 10–12.5 percent).
+In simple terms, an inversion involves a company shifting its corporate headquarters from a higher-tax nation by merging with a firm in a lower-tax jurisdiction, such as Ireland (whose tax rate is 10–12.5 percent).
 But despite eliciting pseudo-patriotic opprobrium, the number of large inversions has actually been very few, less than 50 since 2000.